Deep-Symmetry/afterglow/doc/primes.md

 That last line is where the rubber meets the road.
 And at first glance it might seem confusing.
 But notice that the second half, the `range` expression, we have already explored.
-That returns a sequence of integers ranging from 2 to half of `n`.
+That returns a sequence of integers ranging from 2 to the square root of `n`.
 It is used as the second argument of the `not-any?` function. `not-any?` takes a predicate and a collection, and returns `true` if no elements of the collection satisfy the predicate.
 The collection we gave it is the list of numbers we want to check as potential divisors of our candidate prime number.
 So we need a predicate that returns `true` if the potential divisor evenly divides `n`.

 In other words, we want a function that takes a single number, and returns `true` if that number evenly divides `n`, whatever `n`